-On June 22, 2016, the Company entered into an earn-in agreement, formalizing an earlier letter of intent, granting Coeur Mining Inc. ("Coeur") the right to acquire the Company's option in the property.
+Pursuant to an earn-in agreement, Coeur Mining Inc. ("Coeur") has the right to acquire the Company's option in the property.
 To earn into the initial option, Coeur is required to pay a total of US\$110,000 to the Company (US\$60,000 received to date), incur exploration expenditures in accordance with the underlying option agreement, pay claim maintenance costs and assume and maintain the reclamation bond.
 The Company will act as operator during the earn-in period and may charge up to 10% for overhead fees.

-The Company recently reported results of Coeur's Phase 1 drilling program, which consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling this year.
-Drilling identified thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
+A Phase 1 drilling program, which consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling this year - identified thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
 Targeting continues on three other target areas: Deep Quito, Aspen, and Q-4.
 These are being permitted for a Phase 2 reverse-circulation drilling program during the summer of 2017.